loweisz/my-home/src/pages/creating_components_with_plop/index.md

 ### Snippets are not enough

 However there are some restrictions with this and you will still have to create separate files like your styles, your tests, your index files etc.
-Also when you work with a big team with different IDEs and setups, you will need to make sure that everyone will follow the same pattern within a project, or you will end up with different approaches between all your components.
+Also when you work with a big team with different IDEs and setups, you will need to make sure that everyone will follow the same pattern within a project, or you will end up with different approaches between all your components created by different People and IDEs.

-If found this especially important when working with a component library.
+I found this especially important when working with a component library.
-There in order to create a new component, you always need to create several files in a same pattern, which is not possible with the inbuilt templates from most of the IDEs
+In order to create a new component add to your library, you always need to create not only one but several files in a same pattern, which is not possible with the inbuilt templates from most of the IDEs.

 ### Plop your components

-Lucky for you, there is a pretty neat way how you can generate your components and defining the structure and chains what should happen while doing it.
+There is a pretty neat way how you can generate your components and defining the structure and chains what should happen while doing it.
 Let me show you how this works.

-NEWSLETTER

 ### Introducing [PlopJS](https://github.com/plopjs/plop)